Bybee (1985): relevance and the dynamic lexicon #

 Morpheme order (Ch 2 §6) #

 Prediction (b): the most relevant categories sit closest to the stem, the least relevant furthest.
 Bybee tests the four most frequent — aspect, tense, mood, person — counting, per pair, how many languages place one closer than the other.
-A pair is excluded when the morphemes are portmanteau, on opposite sides of the stem, mutually exclusive in one slot, or realized by stem modification.
+A language with both categories is untestable when the morphemes are portmanteau, on opposite sides of the stem (unless only one is stem-adjacent), or mutually exclusive in one slot; a morpheme expressed by stem modification counts as closer than one expressed by affixation.

 - closer : BybeeCategory